divipillai/kotlin-nrf-matter/doc/docs/vendored_dependencies.md

     The native libraries are built for `arm64-v8a` only.
 There is no `x86_64` build, so these libraries will not load on an Android emulator — a physical arm64 device is required.

 These binaries are built against **Matter 1.5.0**, as provided by Nordic.
-They come from Nordic's fork of Project CHIP, [`nrfconnect/sdk-connectedhomeip`](https://github.com/nrfconnect/sdk-connectedhomeip), the nRF Connect SDK downstream of
+It comes from Nordic's fork of Project CHIP, [`nrfconnect/sdk-connectedhomeip`](https://github.com/nrfconnect/sdk-connectedhomeip), the nRF Connect SDK downstream of